Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Lake Superior College

-Madison Area Technical College ranked #15 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools list.
-Located in the city of Madison, Madison College is a public college with a large student population.
+Madison Area Technical College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
+It came in at #15 on the list.
+Located in the large city of Madison, Madison College is a public school with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at Madison College are $6,769 per year.
-While working on their Undergraduate Certificate, medical assisting majors at Madison College accumulate an average of around $18,134 in student debt.
+Out-of-state tuition fees for undergraduate students at Madison College are $6,812 per year.
+After completing their Undergraduate Certificate, medical assisting graduates from Madison College carry an average student debtload of $15,855.

 Moraine Park Technical College ranked #16 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools list.
 Moraine Park Technical College is a small public school located in the small city of Fond du Lac.

-Moraine Park Technical College undergraduate students pay an average of $6,683 in tuition and fees each year.
-On average, medical assisting graduates from Moraine Park Technical College take out $13,583 in student loans while working on their Undergraduate Certificate.
+Moraine Park Technical College undergraduate students pay an average of $6,793 in tuition and fees each year.
+Medical Assisting majors at Moraine Park Technical College take out an average of $7,988 in student loans while working on their Undergraduate Certificate.

 Full Allied Health & Medical Assisting Services at Moraine Park Technical College Report

-Athens Technical College came in at #17 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools ranking.
-Athens Technical College is a small public school located in the midsize city of Athens.
+Athens Technical College ranked #17 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools list.
+Athens Technical College is a small public school located in the city of Athens.

-With a ranking of #18, Houston Community College did quite well on this year’s best value schools for allied health and medical assisting services students working on their undergraduate certificate.
-Houston Community College is a very large public school located in the city of Houston.
+With a ranking of #18, Houston Community College did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
+Houston Community College is a fairly large public school located in the city of Houston.

 Full Allied Health & Medical Assisting Services at Houston Community College Report